tree

 Requests for new street trees received after 28 February 2023 will be included in the Street Tree Planting Program 2024 season.

-Why Are Trees So Important in Wyndham?
+Why are Trees So Important in Wyndham?

 Wyndham is recognised as having one of the lowest tree populations out of all Victorian municipalities.
 This also means the lowest amount of shade or ‘canopy cover’.